vyin-easygo/bookish-spoon/README.md

 ## Ground Rules

-- **AI tools are welcome.** Copilot, ChatGPT, whatever matches your normal workflow.
-However only in Ask mode and not agent mode.
+- **AI tools are welcome.** Copilot, ChatGPT, etc. However only in Ask mode and not agent mode.
 Inline auto completes have been disabled.
+We encourage you to use AI for boilerplate, syntax lookup, and low-signal utility code so we can spend more of the session on frontend judgment, architecture, and tradeoffs.
 - **Libraries are welcome.** Install anything you'd reach for in a real project.
 Just be ready to explain why.
 - **There is no design file.** Use your judgment — we care about structure and decisions more than pixel polish.
 - **Think aloud.** We want to understand your reasoning, not just the output.